rathorsumit2006/EnerFlex/README.md

 ---

 Feel free to use or modify this project as needed, and star the repository if you find it helpful!

+Cite our work:
+1. Saif, A., Khadem, S.K., Conlon, M.F. and Norton, B., 2022.
+Impact of distributed energy resources in smart homes and community-based electricity market.
+IEEE Transactions on Industry Applications, 59(1), pp.59-69.
+2. Saif, A., Khadem, S.K., Conlon, M. and Norton, B., 2023.
+Local Electricity Market operation in presence of residential energy storage in low voltage distribution network: Role of retail market pricing.
+Energy Reports, 9, pp.5799-5811.
+3. Rathor, Sumit K., and Dipti Saxena.
+"Energy management system for smart grid: An overview and key issues."
+International Journal of Energy Research 44, no. 6 (2020): 4067-4109.